-Cupping therapy is an ancient form of alternative medicine practitioners believe to relieve sore or tight muscles.
-The process consists of administering suction cups usually made of glass or silicone to your problem areas.
-Using heat or suction, the cup becomes like a vacuum and sucks your skin upward into the cup.
+Is an ancient form of alternative medicine used commonly in athletes nowadays.
+The process consists of administering suction cups made of glass or silicone to your problem areas.
+Using Fire or suction, the cup becomes like a vacuum and sucks your skin upward into the cup.
 Negative pressure provided by cupping loosens your muscles, encourages blood flow, and sedates your nervous system.
+Great for Lymphatic Drainage.

 Cupping is used to relieve pain, stiff muscles, anxiety, fatigue, migraines, rheumatism, inflammation, and even cellulite.